aryan4585/Infant-Cry-Emotion-Classification-/README.md

 ## Usage

-**PyQt5: ** All functionalities are accessible through our PyQt5 application.
+**PyQt5**: All functionalities are accessible through our PyQt5 application.
 This app provides a graphical user interface to interact with the cry classification and emotion detection features.

 ## Project Structure
+- **Cry Dataset**: Directory for input files and test data.
+- **app.py**: Main script to run the PyQt5 interface.
+- **cry_recognition_model.pkl**: Saved SVC based Cry Classification model.
+- **ICR_model.ipynb**: Script for cry classification using the SVC model.
+- **label_encoder.pkl**: Saved file of label encoder for Cry classification model.
+- **requirements.txt**: List of Python dependencies.

+## Contributing
+If you wish to contribute to this project:

+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Submit a pull request with a detailed description of your changes.

+##Contact
+For questions or feedback, please reach out to your-aryansharma6012@gmail.com.